 Seeing a palmetto bug dart across your kitchen floor or into your property from the yard can be highly unsettling.
 A palmetto bug infestation can damage your property, jeopardize your health, and will grow if left untreated.
 Luckily, you don’t have to settle for palmetto bugs in your house if you are equipped with the proper knowledge to get rid of them

-In this piece, we’ll cover topics such as:
+In this piece, we’ll cover the following topics:

-- How to Get rid of palmetto bugs
+- How do I get rid of palmetto bugs?

-- How to prevent a palmetto bug infestation
+- How to prevent palmetto bugs from getting in your home

 Armed with this information, you’ll have a palmetto bug-free property in no time.

-Is a Palmetto Bug the same thing as a Cockroach?
+Is a Palmetto Bug the Same as a Cockroach?

 While Palmetto Bugs get their name because of the foliage they like to live under, they are indeed a type of cockroach.
 They are also commonly referred to as the American Cockroach or the Florida Woods cockroach.